peterlil/script-and-templates/azure-services/identity/on-behalf-of-app-reg-creation.md

 echo '    "CallbackPath": "/signin-oidc"' echo '  },'
-echo '  "<api2>": { // Replace <api2> with the name of the backend api used in code' echo '    "'$scopeNameApi2'": "api://'$appIdApi2'/'$scopeNameApi2'",'
+echo '  "<api2>": { // Replace <api2> with the name of the backend api used in code' echo '    "Scopes": "api://'$appIdApi2'/'$scopeNameApi2'",'
-echo '    "ApiBaseAddress": "https://localhost:7090", // Replace with the base address of the backend api' echo '  }' echo ''
+echo '    "ApiBaseAddress": "https://localhost:7090" // Replace with the base address of the backend api' echo '  }' echo ''
 echo '=====Web App (App) appsettings.json====='